-With a fleet of seventeen balloons and nine commercial pilots, Global Ballooning Australia is one of Australia’s largest ballooning operations.
+With a fleet of over 25 balloons and 9 commercial pilots, Global Ballooning Australia is one of Australia’s largest ballooning operations.
 Our attention to detail is reflected in our everyday approach to the business of ballooning and I am sure if you wish to conduct further research throughout Civil Aviation Safety Authority (CASA), or the ballooning industry you will find the name Global Ballooning Australia is held in the highest regard.
 Please take the time to review and enjoy our website – what you will see is evidence of a long detailed and safe history in ballooning around Australia and the world.

 Global Ballooning Australia Pty Ltd is a registered ‘Charter Airline and flying training facility’ authorised by the Civil Aviation Safety Authority (CASA), operating under Air Operator Certificate number 1-UNSBH-02.
 All of our pilots hold commercial pilot licences (CPL –B) issued by the authority (CASA) and are governed by the same regulations pertaining to any small passenger airline.

 Global Ballooning Australia operates one of Australia's few CASA certified commercial balloon flying training facilities.
 Nearly all balloon pilots flying over Melbourne have come through our flying school or training facilities, as have many pilots flying balloons around Australia.
 We also have our own CASA approved maintenance workshop allowing us the facility to conduct regular checks on all our aircraft.
 The good news for you is we are constantly under CASA review through their periodic audit program which maintains the highest standards of procedures.

 Our impeccable safety record is due to our commitment to operate Australia's best maintained fleet of balloons.
 Our Maintenance Manager, Barry Ward has attended maintenance courses at the two leading balloon manufacturers Cameron Balloons in Bristol, England and Kavanagh Balloons in Sydney.